jchristn/S3Server/README.md

 The roadmap for this project includes:

 - Adding more callbacks for the ones listed above as not supported / not yet available
 - Adding stream support (instead of byte arrays for data in the request and response)
-- Adding request parsers and response builders

 ## Version History